finnPoon/GameSales/README.txt

 # Example dbURL
 jdbc:mysql://localhost:3306/vanguard?createDatabaseIfNotExist=true&allowLoadLocalInfile=true

 2) Locate the Constants.java file in the src/main/java/com.vanguard.vanguardapi/config.
 Update the IMPORT_FILE_PATH variable to the path where your Import CSV file will be stored at.
-(Alternatively can remove this variable and create a temp file and trasnfer the content of the MultiPart file over to get the absolute path.
+The file i use to test is in the testFile directory called game_sales_data.csv (Alternatively can remove this variable and create a temp file and trasnfer the content of the MultiPart file over to get the absolute path.
 But this might deteriorate the performance.)

 3) Run the script in MySQL to expand the max allowed packet size to 100MB: